 Key work & services provided:

 The Bossington Estate client requested a ‘Principle designer and Contractor’ service to include:

 - An initial consultancy site assessment, detailed Topographic survey and outline detailed design leading to;

 - Submission of Environmental Protection Regulation (EPR) consent documents and associated consultation with Environment Agency (EA)

 - Provision of consented detailed designs including Risk Assessments, Method Statement, Protected Species surveys and detailed cost analysis.

 - Project delivery – Including detailed site supervision, on-site technical direction and client reporting throughout the two-month project delivery period.

 - Post-project monitoring including assistance with planting operations – Bankside margins and instream Macrophyte ‘weeds’ – Water parsnip, Ranunculus, & Starwort.

 The key project objective was to return the linear, over-deep, impounded, slow-flowing and sediment-filled channel to a free-flowing state over a shallow, letterbox-shaped, gravel-bed profile.
-Following weir and silt removal, this was achieved by in-filling the dredged ‘U’-shaped cavity with ca. 4,000 tonnes of ‘as dug’ gravel to reinstate the 1:450m gradient through a series of meanders.
+Following weir and silt removal, this was achieved by in-filling the dredged ‘U’-shaped cavity with ca. 4,000 tonnes of natural, site-won gravel to reinstate the 1:450m gradient through a series of meanders.
 The new channel, with flows streaming down the enhanced gradient, was then spot-treated with ca.1,500 tonnes of gravel using a variety of techniques to create a varied bed morphology and to equitably distribute ‘fluvial energy’ between, around and over a series of inside-meander deflectors, pools, riffles, glides and ‘pocket’ water.
 These techniques are illustrated throughout the report.

 For ease of reference the following description of ‘how we built it’ conforms to the route shown in the Test & Itchen Association’s site visitors guide below.
 Points 1 to 11 highlight key features of interest throughout the restoration site and provide a detailed insight into all aspects of works undertaken with images showing the river status before, during and immediately after project completion.

 We will be providing further detail on the 11 key features.
 To discover more about this extensive restoration project, click on the numbered highlighted features below;

 - ‘House beat’ – R/H branch (Bossington mill race d/s to Wallop brook confluence)